TEKKSUNN/drop-down/README.md

 Example:
 ```
 // To load all dropdowns, this automatically searches for all elements with a class "drop-down" inside it
-loadAllDropDowns(click); // Click means the elements will only show when the button is clicked
+loadAllDropDowns(".drop-down", click); // Click means the elements will only show when the button is clicked
-loadAllDropDowns(hover); // Hover means the nav will only show when the button is hovered, and whilst the parent container still has the mouse cursor inside it.
+loadAllDropDowns(".drop-down", hover); // Hover means the nav will only show when the button is hovered, and whilst the parent container still has the mouse cursor inside it.

 // alternatively, this one will only apply to one drop-down button, but you can specify what element and what css selector it is
 loadDropDown(".drop-down", click); // Click means the elements will only show when the button is clicked